0x77ff/Byte-Stealer/README.md

 Commented out remove cache system because i will re do it Redid Caching system(save temp files to %temp% and then deletes them) Added steam ssfn and config stealer
+Added ethernet and wifi interface info stealer + Nearest/Strongest SSID(can be used for WiGLE/online wifi map geolocation)

 ```
 Working on: